moby/moby/docs/sources/use/port_redirection.rst

 the public port can be omitted, in which case a random public port will be allocated.

+Use multiple ``-p port:port`` statements to specify more than one port redirection.

 .. code-block:: bash

     # A random PUBLIC port is redirected to PRIVATE port 80 on the container